Sultan of Brunei: Uncertainties

 Due to differing opinions on the number of sultans mentioned in the Silsilah, it has been difficult to determine the exact date of Muhammad Shah.
 This disparity calls into doubt not only the notable lack of documents from 1690 to 1790, but also co-reigning sultans, competing monarchs, and lesser-known individuals, like the newborn Olivier van Noort cited.
 Sweeney's critical edition of the London manuscripts of the Silsilah was supposed to further historical study in Brunei, but in the end, it didn't because the inconsistencies in the texts made researchers hesitant to conduct more in-depth research.
 A significant contribution was made in 1970 by Brown, who collected several historical views in his study Brunei: The Structure and History of a Bornean Malay Sultanate.
 He brought up Paul Pelliot's association between Mahmud Shah and Ma-ha-mo-sha, implying that Muhammad Shah's rule may have begun as early as the 14th century.
 But Brown also cited P. Manuel Teixeira's analysis of Rui de Brito Patalim's correspondence, which suggested that there were two different Bruneis: a pagan and a Muslim.
 Local academics opposed this idea, arguing that Brunei was established as a Muslim kingdom under Muhammad Shah from the beginning, so confirming the idea that it has always been a shining example of Islam in Southeast Asia.

 An inscription discovered in 1979 indicated that Abdul Majid Hassan, the son of Muhammad Shah, died in A.H.
 440/A.D.
 1048.
 This would have placed Brunei as the first Muslim kingdom in Southeast Asia and dated Muhammad Muhammad's rule to the early 17th century.
 However, experts eventually refuted this notion.
 The release of an erroneous family tree that featured the fake Abdul Majid dashed hopes for a more academic study of Brunei's history, which had been raised by the establishment of the Brunei History Centre in 1984.
 A new history curriculum that mandated extensive textbooks in 1987 heightened the drive for clarity in Brunei's history and raised serious concerns about the reign of Muhammad Shah, Bendahara Sakam's accomplishments, and the circumstances surrounding Muhammad Aliuddin's death in 1690.
 In 1988, these important historical questions were still being debated.

+In pop culture

+In the west, referring to the "Sultan of Brunei" is slang used to refer to someone as incredibly wealthy, powerful or living lavishly – although it is often used pejoratively.

+For example, in the 2001 film Made, a flight attendant tells off an unruly passenger, "I don't care if you're the Sultan of Brunei, no man talks to me like that."
+And in a 2003 episode of Frasier, the titular character says to his brother "Since when do I bring you women?
+Who are you, the Sultan of Brunei?"